isabel-amaral/feup-ldts-Frogger/docs/README.md

 We began this project by doing some tests for the basic classes - Game and Arena.
 Then, we made a UML class diagram to help us understand better the structure of our game.
-Since our game is dealing with a GUI and is divided by different gameStates, we found three design patterns that would be able to fulfil our features to be implemented in our game.
+Since our game is dealing with a GUI and is divided by different gameStates, we found three design patterns that would be able to fulfil the features to be implemented in our game.

 The three main patterns that were applied to the project were the **Factory Method Pattern**, which is used to create the movable elements in our project, the **Command Pattern** which